Babylon's Ashes (The Expanse episode): Easter egg

-Post-production podcast
+Post-production podcasts

-The ‘’Expanse Aftershow S6E6’’ produced by Amazon Studios and hosted by Wes Chatham and Ty Franck discussed the finale at length with Dominique Tipper and Steven Strait, focusing on the development of the characters Holden and Nagata as well as the end of the season (and the series).
+The "Expanse Aftershow S6E6" produced by Amazon Studios and hosted by Wes Chatham and Ty Franck discussed the finale at length with Dominique Tipper and Steven Strait, focusing on the development of the characters Holden and Nagata as well as the end of the season (and the series).
 Chatham recalled a conversation between himself and Strait during season 3 where they had been discussing the shows they had watched when young which had made an impact on them, asking Strait if he felt that The Expanse would serve as that to others.
 Strait felt that it would, noting that "as an actor, as an artist of any kind, you want to feel that you are part of something important – and we did that."

 Strait further noted that his overarching goal during the series to portray the natural and realistic growth as a leader, especially with his character's "messy 'strength through humility,' and a very different kind of masculinity, based on empathy and sensitivity."
 Strait notes that this culminates in season 6, where his character steps away from a prominent leadership role and "exhibits a very different kind of courage" in knowing his own limitations and not needing to be in control.
 Strait recalls Daniel (Abraham) summing Holden by saying that "Holden starts the series by rejecting a job out of immaturity, and ends it rejecting it out of maturity."